 Thank you 2018 Cook-off Contest Entrants: Andrew Esterson, Randall Bonner, Peter Kenagy, Zach Amavisca, Sara Lovtang, Denise Giles, Michelle Delepine, Elizabeth Silverwolf, Anna Ramthun, Tom Kaye, Jenny Hawkins, Laura Cummings, Courtney Shaff, Brad Loveland, Ruth Johns, Lisa Schomaker, Debbie Johnson, Michel Wiman, Bob Hansen, Matt Bahm, Mousa Diabet, Gene Evers

-We couldn’t host the Contest without our judges: Mayor Biff Traber, Karl Hartzell, Michelle Delepine, Matthew Paroulek, David Zahler, Rebecca Landis, Alan Thornhill, and Deb Merchant.
+2018 Judges: Mayor Biff Traber, Karl Hartzell, Michelle Delepine, Matthew Paroulek, David Zahler, Rebecca Landis, Alan Thornhill, and Deb Merchant.
+Thank you all!

 SPONSORS: This is our biggest fundraiser of the year.
 If you or your business would like to help, you can submit a raffle prize, or sponsor the event.
 Call Michel at 541-53-3099 x 701 or email michelw 'at' appliedeco.org for ways you can get involved!